ndp190/homelab-iac/README.md

 - Initial IaC run should be done from node within the proxmox network, this is a one time setup.

-- Fill in credentials.pkr.hcl based on example credentials.pkr.hcl.example file
+- Fill in `credentials.pkr.hcl` based on example `credentials.pkr.hcl.example` file

+- Update`passwd` field in  `http/user-data` to follow password set in `credentials.pkr.hcl`.
+This password should be hashed using the SHA-512 algorithm.

 - Run: